 Ticket to USSR

 Located in one of Moscow’s most beautiful parks—Sokolniki Park—is a little museum called Ticket to USSR.
 It’s full of items from the Soviet era such as kids toys, perfumes, electronics, decorations, books, and even rooms such as a classroom and an office.
-It’s another spot that transforms you back into a time when the government controlled almost every aspect of people’s lives.
+It’s another spot that transforms you back into a time when the government-controlled almost every aspect of people’s lives.
 Ticket to USSR is not very large, so will only take about 30 minutes to explore.
 Note, the museum is closed on Mondays.

-Moscow is one of the largest cities in the world with an incredible historic past and is loved by the locals and visitors alike.
+Moscow is one of the largest cities in the world with an incredibly historic past and is loved by the locals and visitors alike.
 If you happen to book a ticket to Russia’s capital, we hope this guide will help you have an even better experience there.

 If this or any other destination speaks to you, we’d love to help you get there in comfort and save you up to 70% off.
 Submit a flight request or contact your agent and we’ll find the best dates to travel there!